isomerpages/ogp-isomer/_about-isomer/What is Isomer/The Isomer template.md

 ##### Does this mean that all Isomer websites look the same?

 Not necessarily.

-Despite using the same Isomer template, our research has shown that site visitors do perceive Isomer websites differently and place greater importance on content than on specific styling.
+Our research has shown that site visitors do perceive Isomer websites differently, despite them using the same template and components.
+Content was a bigger differentiator than any specific styling.

 We recommend users to visit our [design academy website](https://designacademy.isomer.gov.sg/) to learn how to use content more effectively to differentiate your website.